Laura-ShummonMaass/Nintendo_E3_Sentiment_Analysis/README.md

 ### Evaluation
 For evaluation I have gone through and visually validated tweet sentiment scores.
-The majority seemed to be appropriately categorized, however I did note a few (understandably) incorrectly rated tweets: _________
+The majority seemed to be appropriately categorized, however I did note a few (understandably) incorrectly rated tweets: "holy shit this is wild wtf" has a score of -0.87, when in reality this sounds more like a positive reaction to a brand new announcement from Nintendo.
+Also, words that are grossly misspelled are not attributed a sentiment score: "yesssssss" has a score of 0 because vader could not identify it as the word "yes".

 ### Deployment
 The model will be deployed as a Flask app that will show the video of the conference.
 Beneath the video is the sum trend line showing total positive and negative sentiments at each point in the conference.